helionagamachi/BashUtils/ramdisk/README.md

 `CTRL + S` to save my work.

-Also I am using Docker to do most of my work, for that reason I cannot make a sysmlink to a ramdisk that is mounted outside the directory shared with the container.
+Also I am using Docker to do most of my work, for that reason I cannot make a symbolic link to a ramdisk that is mounted outside the directory shared with the container.

 ### Usage